JoshuaGrams/tiny-qbn/README.md

-Copy the Story Javascript (the [minified](story-javascript.min.js) or the [readable](story-javascript.js) version) and optionally the [Story Stylesheet](story-stylesheet.css) and [widgets](widgets.txt) into your game.
+Copy the Story Javascript (the [minified](story-javascript.min.js) or the [readable](story-javascript.js) version) and optionally the [Story Stylesheet](story-stylesheet.css) and [widgets](widgets.txt) (create a passage with a `widget` tag for these) into your game.
 Click the "Raw" button when viewing these for easier copy/pasting.

 Declaring Cards